basp/neko/README.md

 ### Features
 It's a console.
 It reads a string command from the bottom line of your screen (there is a prompt there).
 Then it will parse that string and display the output in a text view on top (this is the main area).

+Of course that's not the end goal but we need at least this simple capability to get going.

+### Next Up
+Work on the game world (db) and interaction with command parsing.